-Make sure that the retainer on the brake caliper bracket is inserted into the slot in the swingarm.
-Make sure that there is enough space between the brake pads before installing the wheel.
+- Make sure that the retainer on the brake caliper bracket is inserted into the slot in the swingarm. - Make sure that there is enough space between the brake pads before installing the wheel.

-- Brake caliper bracket

-- 2. Retainer

-- 3. Slot

-- 2. Install the drive chain onto the rear sprocket. - 3.
-Install the washer and the axle nut. - Lower the rear wheel so that it is on the ground, and then put the sidestand down. - 5.
+- 1. Brake caliper bracket - 2.
+Retainer - 3.
+Slot - 2.
+Install the drive chain onto the rear sprocket. - 3.
+Install the washer and the axle nut. - 4.
+Lower the rear wheel so that it is on the ground, and then put the sidestand down. - 5.
 Adjust the drive chain slack.
-(See page 6-25.) - 6.
-Tighten the axle nut to the specified torque.
+(See page 6-27.) - 6.
+Tighten the axle nut, and then the locknuts to their specified torques.